Hazem-M-Abdelaziz/vector_v1/README.md

    ```bash
    export ROS_DOMAIN_ID=<val>
    ```
-   this value could be any integer like: `export ROS_DOMAIN_ID=23` you can make sure the ROS_DOMAIN_ID is set properly on both devices by doing:
+   this value can be any integer, for example: `export ROS_DOMAIN_ID=23`. you can make verify that ROS_DOMAIN_ID is set correctly on both devices by doing:

    ```bash
    echo $ROS_DOMAIN_ID